 - Stroll through Kiyamachi Street

-- Go hiking on the ropeway hiking course – leads through forests and up to mountain peaks
+- Go hiking on the ropeway hiking course – leads through forests and up mountain peaks

 - Visit the Kinosaki Marine World Aquarium